AnnieChi1020/AppWorks-School---Personal-Project/README.md

 > _Together We Can Make A Difference!_

 - A volunteer events platform that lets users to join events and provide feedbacks easily
-- Registered organizations are allowed to create their own events and manage participants instantly
+- Registered organizations are allowed to create their own events and manage participants

 ## Demo